tangledhelix/dotfiles/README.md

 -------------

 I am a Zsh user.
 This repo goes in conjunction with my [fork of oh-my-zsh][zfork].
-If you want to use my zsh setup, run `./install.pl zsh`.

 [zfork]: https://github.com/tangledhelix/oh-my-zsh

 Using Bash does not need any external repos.
-Use `./install.pl bash` to install my Bash setup.
 I used Bash for many years, and those files are fairly mature, but I am no longer paying a lot of attention to them.
-Note that the default installer does not install the bash symlinks anymore, you have to install 'bash' specifically!

-I regularly use this setup with Mac OS X, Solaris, and Linux systems.
-I have used it with FreeBSD in the past.
+I have used this setup with macOS, Solaris, FreeBSD, and Linux systems.
+Today I primarily use macOS and Linux (Debian and Redhat families).

 Some parts of the Bash, Zsh, and Vim configs may assume you have 256 color support in your terminal.
 If you are using Apple Terminal before OS X Lion,